-Because reciprocal deposits are built on established local customer relationships, are highly "sticky," and are insulated from rate volatility, they are the functional equivalent of a core deposit and they do not increase an institution's risk profile beyond what any core deposit would.
+Because reciprocal deposits are built on established local customer relationships they are highly "sticky," are insulated from rate volatility and are the functional equivalent of a core deposit and they do not increase an institution's risk profile beyond what any core deposit would.

-The current assessment system in fact recognizes that "reciprocal deposits may be a more stable source of funding for healthy banks than other types of brokered deposits and that they may not be as readily used to fund rapid asset growth."
-The proposed system would not.
+The current assessment system recognizes that "reciprocal deposits may be a more stable source of funding for healthy banks than other types of brokered deposits and that they may not be as readily used to fund rapid asset growth."
+The proposed system contradicts current rational.

-In addition, not only would the FDIC's assessment proposal unfairly penalize banks that hold reciprocal deposits with a new tax, it would also unfairly stigmatize reciprocal deposits as a class.
+Moreover, not only would the FDIC's assessment proposal unfairly penalize banks that hold reciprocal deposits with a new tax, it would also unfairly stigmatize reciprocal deposits as a class.
 The stated purpose of the proposal is to more accurately match the perceived risk to the DIF of certain banking practices with a premium that better reflects that perceived risk.
 Clearly, the FDIC perceives traditional brokered deposits, at least in some circumstances, to be of greater risk than core deposits, and is thus trying to discourage significant reliance on traditional brokered deposits.
 Bankers, of course, understand the FDIC's intent.
 By lumping reciprocal deposits in with traditional brokered deposits, however, the proposal would also discourage bankers from holding reciprocal deposits.
-Bankers have a problem with that.
+This would have a negative impact on our community banks and potentially increase risk factors.